CPA vs. Bookkeeper: Many small businesses are looking for someone to handle their records.

-This could be due to lack of time or experience, but are not sure of the different types of record keepers.
-There are bookkeepers, accountants and CPAs.
-Many know about accountants, but what is the difference between a CPA and a bookkeeper?
-The following information explains the CPA vs. Bookkeeper dilemma, in addition to which one is the best for you to work together with.
+This could be due to lack of time or experience but are not sure of the different types of record keepers.
+There are bookkeepers, accountants, and CPAs.
+Many know about accountants, in a CPA vs. Bookkeeper situation, which one is the best?
+Also, which one does your business need right now?

-However, when it comes to the more important records, such as tax documents and tax advice, a CPA is vital for your business.
+However, when it comes to more important records, such as tax documents and tax advice, a CPA is vital for your business.
 A CPA will review your financial records and advise you about finances and taxes.
 A CPA also can sign business tax records and represent your business just in case IRS issues arise.

 So, CPA vs. Bookkeeper, which is the best option for your business?
 Having both a bookkeeper and a CPA is the best choice, but not always feasible.
 Depending on your business’s size and financial situation, it could be hard to hire both.
 Here at Reconciled, we have the experience needed for handling your bookkeeping as well as an option for you to hire a part-time CFO/CPA to help you grow.
 For more information, feel free to contact us.